-You may have heard of a saltwater mouth rinse as a home remedy for treating a number of ailments.
-Does salt really have healing properties?
-Do I really need to rinse my mouth with salt if I already use a normal mouthwash?
-Find out what our family dentists have to say about this.
+You might have heard of using a saltwater mouth rinse as a homemade remedy for treating a variety of maladies in the past, but does salt really have healing properties?
+Does it work better or differently than a normal mouthwash?
+Here’s what our family dentists have to say about it.

 Salt doesn’t kill bacteria directly.
 Instead, it increases the pH balance inside your mouth.
 This results in a more alkaline environment, making it harder for bacteria to survive.
 Germs tend to thrive in an acidic environment.

-Swishing saltwater in your mouth alleviates a number of ailments.
+Swishing saltwater in your mouth relieves a number of complaints.
 It’s good for: